tfenster/end2end/source/_posts/2021-07-18-ms-sql-server-in-windows-containers.md

 Running databases in containers is maybe not the most intuitive usage of containers, but certainly stateful containers in general are no longer completely out of limits, and that means that databases in containers are also becoming more relevant.
 If you are working in the Microsoft ecosystem, then chances are that you will have at least some workloads running on MS SQL Server and as weird as that sounds, there are only supported container images for MS SQL Server on Linux.
 I am not kidding...
 Anyway, I had a need for it, so I decided to create a container image for it and share both the sources and the resulting images with the community.

+Edit: There now also is an [official blog post][msft-blog] explaining the current status.

 ## The TL;DR
 There are two image types, one for the enterprise edition and one for the developer edition.
 But most importantly: **Both are completely unsupported, come as-is and are in no way connected to Microsoft!** If you run into any issues, I am happy to take a look if time permits, but you won't have any luck when asking Microsoft support for help.
 To run them, you need to reference the name and the version, either as technical version number or as &lt;major&gt;-cu&lt;cu&gt;.
 As a first release, I have 2019 CU 11 (15.0.4138.2).
 I plan to add new versions when they appear, but if you need another one, feel free to get in touch.
 To run it exposed on port 1433 of the container host with an SA password of "Super5ecret!", do the following for the developer edition image: